Learn some of the most unique, funny, and interesting words you can find in the Italian language

 In southern Brazil, cities like Blumenau and Pomerode were founded by German immigrants in the 19th century.
 Here, German festivals like Oktoberfest, cuisine, and language thrive, with some dialects like Hunsrückisch still spoken.

 These countries are home to various German-speaking groups, including Mennonites who preserve the language and customs in close-knit communities.
-Today South America hosts one of the largest German diasporas in the world.
-Around one million people still speak German or a German dialect, while more than 15 million people in the continent have German ancestry
+Today, South America hosts one of the largest German diasporas in the world.
+Around one million people still speak German or a German dialect, while more than 15 million people on the continent have German ancestry